adel-s/zabbix/_2.x/README.md

-**IMPORTANT: This repo and it's scripts were created for Zabbix 2.x, mostly outdated and not applicable to current Zabbix versions.**
+**IMPORTANT: This folder contains scripts/templates which were created for Zabbix 2.x, mostly outdated and not applicable to current Zabbix versions!**

 What is it?